Online Elementary Education is No Spring Break for Parents Teaching from Home

 South Florida kindergarten teachers have been known to spend hours taping videos and transferring all of their classes into online platforms.

-Since parents are working from home, “they have to do what’s best for them,” Said one kindergarten teacher.
+Since parents are working from home, “they have to do what’s best for them,” said one kindergarten teacher.

 “But we are definitely giving them guidelines that hopefully will help” plan the day, she added.